 Why Trust GearLab

 This review is the collective work of several veteran GearLab testers.
-Senior Review Editor Richard Forbes has been shooting photos with a wide range of cameras (from phone and film to pro-DSLRs) for nearly two decades and has been a working photographer for seven years.
+Senior Review Editor Richard Forbes has been shooting photos with a wide range of cameras (from phones to film to pro-DSLRs) for nearly two decades and has been a working photographer for seven years.
 He firmly believes that photography is painting with light, so he spends way too much time thinking about how to get the right light in the right place.
 He loves to use ring lights on shoots and for his own selfie game.
 Richard is joined by Hayley Thomas, a lover of photography since she was a child, growing up with her photographer mother.
 She has a keen eye for composition, and her Canon Mark IV 5D is never far from her side.
 Ben Applebaum-Bauch has been with the GearLab team for almost six years.
 In that span, he has tested hundreds of home goods and electronics products, taking dozens of product photos each time.
 Often relying on the assistance of a ring light, he knows what to look for in these models that will bring the best user experience and lighting to the shoot.

 We took tons of photos and videos with a range of phones and cameras to test these ring lights.